A Conversation on the Effect of Payment Models in Children’s Health Care

 Proposed changes in health care payment, from fee-for-service to alternative, risk-sharing payment models, can have a substantial impact on health services for children, especially those with complex care needs.
 In addition, tying payment to value can increase use of ambulatory and preventive services and encourage creative outreach.
 However, abrupt changes can interrupt continuity and reduce access to care.

-Join us for a lively discussion on the article Evolving Federal and State Health Care Policy: Toward a More Integrated and Comprehensive Care-Delivery System for Children with Medical Complexity.
-We suggest attendees read the article prior to the event.
-Audience Q&A is highly encouraged.
-Attendees can listen via web or phone.
+During this webinar, the panel discussed the article, Evolving Federal and State Health Care Policy: Toward a More Integrated and Comprehensive Care-Delivery System for Children with Medical Complexity.

 Carolyn Langer, MD, JD, MPH

 Dr. Carolyn Langer is Senior Vice President and Chief Medical Officer of Fallon Health after previously serving as Medical Director from 2005 to 2008.
 Dr. Langer ensures the quality and cost-effectiveness of health care services, overseeing all activities and operations within Fallon Health’s Care Services department.
 Previously, Dr. Langer served as Chief Medical Officer at MassHealth and the Director of the Office of Clinical Affairs.
 In addition, Dr. Langer previously held health care leadership roles with Harvard Pilgrim Health Care, Tufts Health Care Institute, and Blue Cross Blue Shield of Massachusetts.
 She is also a retired Colonel and former flight surgeon in the Army National Guard.